Alternator Repair And Cost

 Car Alternator

 For either of these tests, you’ll first need to have a multimeter, which is used to measure the voltage, current, and resistance.
-These can run for anywhere between $15 for a basic multimeter and as much as $100 for one with more functions.
+These can run for anywhere between $15 for a simple multimeter and as much as $100 for one with more sophisticated features.

-For this test, an entry-level unit will suffice just fine.
+For this test, a basic-level unit will suffice just fine.

 Test The Battery